endjin/Endjin.RecommendedPractices.Bicep/docs/adr/0002-sharing-bicep-modules.md

 Adopting the Bicep tooling for `v0.5` may also provide automatic `README.md` generation and `diagram.svg` to visualise the Bicep module relationship graph.

 As the public Bicep registry has yet to be released, we still have to find a solution for sharing public modules.
 Ideally it would follow the OCI standard as it would make transitioning to the Bicep registry easier (whenever that happens).
-A potential candidate was GitHub packages.
-Unfortunately, after experimenting with the GitHub container registry, we discovered that non-Azure Container registries are [not supported](https://github.com/Azure/bicep/issues/4884).
+A potential candidate we considered was GitHub packages.
+Unfortunately, after experimenting with the GitHub container registry, we discovered that non-Azure container registries are [not supported](https://github.com/Azure/bicep/issues/4884).

 ### Further investigation